anjumstat/GRR_Codon_Classification/README.md

 # Final data
 Now we have two .csv files one contains complete data for all genes across four species named Complete_data_Set_4_Species.csv, which have a total number of 253, 076 rows.
 Second .csv file named RBH_Filtered_Data_Set_4_Species.csv, which contains 25,152 orthologous genes data across four species.
 Now these two data sets will be proceed for model fitting.
 # GRR_MLP_Variants_Analysis.py - The code to produce final Comparative Analysis of Regularization Methods for Species Classification based on Complete Data set and RBH data set.
-# Note: Delete first two columns and name third column as "Species" of .csv input files before running the code.
+Note: Delete first two columns and name third column as "Species" of .csv input files before running the code.
+Also due to limitations from github I have splitted Complete Data set file in two parts, first part named Complete_data_Set_4_Species_part1.csv and second part named Complete_data_Set_4_Species_part1.csv.
+Combine these files before running code on complete data set.

 This script performs a comprehensive comparison of multiple regularization approaches, including a novel Gradient-Responsive Regularizer (GRR), for classifying plant species based on codon usage patterns.